DonSchott/Margin-Validation-Tool/README.md

 ## Usage

 1. Ensure Python 3.x is installed on your system.
-2. Install required dependencies listed in `requirements.txt` using pip:
+2. Install required dependencies listed in `requirements.txt`.
+When using pip:
     ```bash
     pip install -r requirements.txt
     ```